A welder’s work is tough. Your resume shouldn’t be.

 Format: Name – Organization – Date/Expiry

-Keep this short.
+Keep this short on your welding resume.
 Put certifications higher if you’re experienced.

 Use both hard skills (tools, processes) and soft skills (teamwork, detail focus).